 IPv4 Network Address Translation for Steam (NAT4S)

 TL;DR – I made Steam multiplayer possible with classic LAN games through a project called PartyLAN.
 It enables network address translation (NAT) between IPv4 and Steam IDs.
 Network address translation (NAT) is not an obscure concept – it has been in use since 1994.
-The basic idea is simple: a router, either software or hardware,…… Continue reading IPv4 Network Address Translation for Steam (NAT4S)
+The basic idea is simple: a router, either software or hardware,… Continue reading IPv4 Network Address Translation for Steam (NAT4S)

 Janky NTP – Setting System Time Using HTTP

 I often find myself fighting with using NTP on linux machines – usually something goes wrong: maybe ntpdate isn’t there, or for some reason UDP is blocked, or maybe for some reason it just doesn’t want to do it.
-Here’s my janky version of ntpdate that overcomes those issues: date -s “$(curl -si 1.1.1.1 |…… Continue reading Janky NTP – Setting System Time Using HTTP
+Here’s my janky version of ntpdate that overcomes those issues: Here’s ChatGPT explaining this bash one-liner… Continue reading Janky NTP – Setting System Time Using HTTP

 CRT Miniature Arcade Cabinet